nishaSahuU/PG-Life.github.io/README.md

 * React.js

 ## Features
+PG Life website is a fully responsive website designed using HTML, CSS, Boootstrap, MySQL, PHP, Javascript, React.
+Through this website users can book PGs by seeing the room environment, facilities available, and the review of that PG.
 * A header section with the logo and Sign-up and Login Modal.
 * A search bar is present to search Renatl apartment by Cities.
 * A List of Properties available in cities will be viewed.